 Staff recommends that a limitation should be placed on the recognition of demolition credits consistent with the bench marking done with other municipalities.
-That a compromise of four (4) years for
+That a compromise of four (4) years for residential demolition and ten (10) years for non-residential demolition is a suitable solution towards achieving the City's goal to limit the lifespan of demolition credits and provide sufficient time for the redevelopment of brownfield sites.

-Other Information

-Council - 17 - UC June 3, 2014 3-1(p) residential demolition and ten (10) years for non-residend demolition is a suitable solution towards achieving the C limit the lifespan of demolition credits and provide suffice the redevelopment of brownfield sites. tial Sity's goal to Stakeholder Issue 5: Establishment of a uniform non-residential DC rate Policy Change Rationale City staff has proposed to migrate from the two different industrial DC rates (industrial and non-industrial) to a sin residential DC rate.
-This decision has taken into conside growth forecast indicators which suggest that 60% of fut development will occur in the office sector; and, Council encourage office development in the downtown core. ngle non- eration; ture Other Information During discussions at the Stakeholder's meeting held on industrial stakeholders made it clear that they would app application of a uniform non-residential to industrial dev their opinion, the use of the uniform rate applied to the in sector was considered unfair as the services required by it users can be differentiated from services required by the and institutional types of business.
-In addition, the issue (96m ) used in the study for floor space per worker (FSW The use of 96m FSW forms a fundamental part of detern growth forecast to 2041 for industrial development.
-The consistent with the Employment Trends and Forecast Stru undertaken by Hemson for the Region of Peel.
-Requests information by the industry are being dealt with concurred DC By-law continues towards Council for adoption on Ju eal the relopment.
-In industrial commercial of the value V) was raised. mining the FSW value is udy for ently as the With regard to a uniform rate being applied to office dev was indicated that the office sector is more capable of ab increases from development charges than the industrial s should the City proceed with a uniform non-residential ra appeal would be filed against the City's 2014 DC By-law that the requirement for services is different between the types and the rates had not be calculated in the appropria ector.
-Also, ate, that an v on the basis two business
+Stakeholder Issue 5:

+Establishment of a uniform non-residential DC rate

+Policy Change Rationale

+City staff has proposed to migrate from the two differentiated non-industrial DC rates (industrial and non-industrial) to a single non-residential DC rate.
+This decision has taken into consideration; growth forecast indicators which suggest that 60% of future development will occur in the office sector; and, Council's direction to encourage office development in the downtown core.

+During discussions at the Stakeholder's meeting held on May 23, 2014 industrial stakeholders made it clear that they would appeal the application of a uniform non-residential to industrial development.
+In their opinion, the use of the uniform rate applied to the industrial sector was considered unfair as the services required by industrial users can be differentiated from services required by the commercial and institutional types of business.
+In addition, the issue of the value (96m2) used in the study for floor space per worker (FSW) was raised.
+The use of 96m2 FSW forms a fundamental part of determining the growth forecast to 2041 for industrial development.
+The FSW value is consistent with the Employment Trends and Forecast Study undertaken by Hemson for the Region of Peel.
+Requests for information by the industry are being dealt with concurrently as the DC By-law continues towards Council for adoption on June 11, 2014.

+With regard to a uniform rate being applied to office development, it was indicated that the office sector is more capable of absorbing increases from development charges than the industrial sector.
+Also, should the City proceed with a uniform non-residential rate, that an appeal would be filed against the City's 2014 DC By-law on the basis that the requirement for services is different between the two business types and the rates had not be calculated in the appropriate manner.